grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* "For them, the only way to know the difference between living and dying is the small movement of a needle on a gauge."
 	* "Commerce always finds a way."
 	* Set in an alternate-timeline post-WWII Earth, where a combination of cold and hot wars have ground the entire surface of the planet down to a military-bureaucratic morass making free movement nearly impossible, commerce has found a way in the form of a network of semi-clandestine transport submarines that take advantage of the freedom of movement offered by the vast three-dimensional space offered by moving cargo underwater.
+	* {at front of book}:
+		* _We live in a world today where technology is on the verge of magic.
+Only an elite few understand any givine technology.
+It wasn't always like this.
+At one time technology was a rising force in our culture, but it was knowable.
+Any person of average intelligence who wanted to understand how things worked could figure it out.
+That isn't the world we live in today, and there is no way we could return to that world.
+However, it is possible to imagine a world where technology remained knowable.
+Such a world could be a setting for telling amazing stories.
+This is such a story._
+		* _Here in the 21st Century we live with technology that is almost magical in its complexity.
+But there was a time, not so long ago, when technology was ascendent but was also something that anyone could understand.
+It was complex but it's roots were electro-mechanical.
+Even the most complicated machine could be taken apart and comprehended through diligent common sense.
+We no longer live in that world, but there's no reason we couldn't have.
+This is a story from that other technological path we could have taken, but didn't._

 ### style
 :style: